ALBY-RESEARCH/All-Image-Enhance-API/Super_Resolution/SMFANet2Api/README.md

-# 📖 Api for SMFANet: A Lightweight Self-Modulation Feature Aggregation Network for Efficient Image Super-Resolution
+# 📖 API for SMFANet: A Lightweight Self-Modulation Feature Aggregation Network for Efficient Image Super-Resolution

-Refer to this [README.md](https://github.com/Zheng-MJ/SMFANet/README.md) for more Detailed
+Refer to this [README.md](https://github.com/Zheng-MJ/SMFANet/blob/main/README.md) for more Detailed
 ---

 ### Requirements